 Families are busier than ever, and that includes our children.
 Between a full school schedule during the day and all the extracurricular activities after school, when does your child have time for some down time?
 It’s important that children have interests outside of school, but how much is too much?
+Maybe we also need to schedule time to relax.

 Having a busy life is great, but the potential for over-scheduling is a real concern.
 You lead a very busy life yourself with work, family, and household chores.
 Keeping your children busy may seem like the best thing to do, but maybe it can be too much of a good thing.
 You need relaxation time, and so do your children.